 Religion as a Reflection of Material Conditions

 Marx argued that religion is not a divine creation but rather a product of human consciousness shaped by material conditions.
-In other words, people create religion to cope with the hardships and injustices they face in their daily lives.
+In plain terms, people create religion to cope with the hardships and injustices they face in their daily lives.
 As he wrote in his Critique of Hegel's Philosophy of Right, "Religious suffering is, at one and the same time, the expression of real suffering and a protest against real suffering.
 Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
-It is the opium of the people."
+It is the opium of the people And that's really what it comes down to.
+Turns out it matters..

 The Opiate Analogy